official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 replace Saddam and how could we guarantee it would be better.
 Scarlett said it couldn’t be worse …”[^209]

-[^209] Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^209]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
 The Burden of Power: Countdown

 486

-The Report of the Iraq InquiryPresidential Finding in early 2002
+Presidential Finding in early 2002

 In an article in The Washington Post on 16 June 2002, Mr Bob Woodward wrote that President Bush had signed an intelligence order earlier in the year “directing the CIA